VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Materials and Methods

 VIEWER was initiated by an interdisciplinary team, which consisted of two clinicians, two computer scientists, and two health informaticians, at SLaM in January 2020, aiming to enhance data-driven clinical decision support and promote population health management within the Trust.
-To ensure that the perspectives, needs, and preferences of all stakeholders are considered, an iterative participatory design approach \cite{jensen2018bridging,sedlmair2012design}, a widely used approach for clinical decision support systems \cite{clemensen2017participatory,jensen2018bridging}, was adopted throughout the design, development, and deployment stages.
-This approach involves a collaborative process, whereby all stakeholders engage with each other to co-create and co-improve an artefact uring development and deployment, with the aim of developing solutions that are usable, useful, and effective.
+To ensure that the perspectives, needs, and preferences of all partners are considered, an iterative participatory design approach \cite{jensen2018bridging,sedlmair2012design}, a widely used approach for clinical decision support systems \cite{clemensen2017participatory,jensen2018bridging}, was adopted throughout the design, development, and deployment stages.
+This approach involves a collaborative process, whereby all partners engage with each other to co-create and co-improve the development and deployment, with the aim of developing solutions that are usable, useful, and effective.